 If you have any questions or suggestions, leave me a comment.
 I hope you liked it and see oyu next time.

 0 of 11 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 11 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What’s the proper translation for this sentence: How would you translate: How would you say: What does “vorletzte Woche Montag” mean?
+0 of 11 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What’s the proper translation for this sentence: How would you translate: How would you say: What does “vorletzte Woche Montag” mean?
 What’s the most idiomatic way to say: What’s the most idiomatic way to say this: How would you say: “What are you doing tonight?”
 How would you say: “On Tuesdays, we cook meat.”
 Which sentence is wrong?
 How would you translate: What does “heute Morgen” mean?

 0 Essay(s) Pending (Possible Point(s): 0)